capstone-projects-2024-fall/project-whiteboardflow/README.md

 input.
 The application will then analyze your response and provide feedback on your solution.

+## Features

+### Handwriting Analysis
+- Ability to analyze handwritten input to understand and interpret problem-solving strategies and logic.

+### Microphone Integration for Speech Detection
+- Incorporates speech recognition to allow verbal commands and explanations, enhancing user interaction and input versatility.

+### AI-Powered Feedback and Performance Tracking
+- Provides real-time, intelligent feedback on the user's problem-solving techniques and solutions.
+- Features a comprehensive analytics page that tracks and displays progress in problem-solving efficiency and accuracy.
+- Delivers personalized insights into strengths and developmental areas, aiding in targeted skill improvement and ensuring a tailored learning experience.

+### Expanded Problem Library
+- Extensive collection of coding and estimation problems ranging across various difficulty levels and programming languages.

+### Customizable Interface
+- Includes a Dark Mode setting to reduce eye strain and improve visibility during extended use.

+### Security Enhancements
+- Integration with Google account for secure and streamlined user authentication.
+- Uses Firebase for secure backend services, including data storage and handling, ensuring that all user information is protected with the latest security standards.

+## Known Bugs

+### Apple Pencil Compatibility
+- Users may experience intermittent loss of pen strokes when using the Apple Pencil.

+### Session Timeouts
+- On some devices, users might encounter "session timed out" errors occasionally.

+### Whiteboard Interface Adjustment
+- Occasionally, resizing the problem area on the whiteboard interface by dragging (not using buttons) may fail to adjust properly.

+### Tool Button Hover State
+- After using certain tools on the whiteboard (e.g., eraser, undo), the hover state on buttons may not disappear as expected.

+### Initial Problem List Loading
+- Some users may experience longer than usual loading times when accessing the problem list for the first time.

 ## Collaborators

 [//]: # ( readme: collaborators -start )